Tradeshift/tradeshift-ui/README.md

 1. Install the dependencies of this project.
 	- `npm install`

-### Optional steps to set up the documentation site locally

-1. Install the dependencies inside the `docs/` folder.
-	- `cd docs; npm install`

 ## Usage (Local Development)

 1. Start the `grunt` script in the root of the repository.